JoshuaFHerrera/JoshuaFHerrera/README.md

 - 👋 Hi, I’m @JoshuaFHerrera
 - 👀 I’m interested in sports, movies and video games
-- 🌱 I’m currently learning how to become a proficient software engineer
+- 🌱 I’m currently learning how to become a proficient computer programmer
 - 💞️ I’m looking to collaborate on applications and real-world solutions with other ambitious programmers
-- 📫 You can reach me at josh.f.herrera@gmail.com for professional/business inquries
+- 📫 You can reach me at josh.f.herrera@gmail.com for professional/business inquiries
-- ⚡ Fun fact: I have a black belt in Taekwondo!

 <!---
 JoshuaFHerrera/JoshuaFHerrera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.